Lesson 2

 Conversion from RGB to sRGB

-• Determining a “good” value for k is critical!
+• Determining an optimal value for k is crucial!

 Determination of k